Licensing, Legal & Compliance

 Our intellectual property attorneys help clients identify when they have trade secret information and develop procedures and contracts enabling them to keep it secret.
 The Uniform Trade Secrets Act (“UTSA defines “trade secret” as:

-information, including a formula, pattern, compilation, program device, method, technique, or process, that: (i) derives independent economic value, actual or potential, from no being generally known to, and not being readily ascertainable by proper means by, other persons who can obtain economic value from its disclosure or use, and (ii) is the subject of efforts that are reasonable under the circumstances to maintain its secrecy.
+Information, including a formula, pattern, compilation, program device, method, technique, or process, that: (i) derives independent economic value, actual or potential, from no being generally known to, and not being readily ascertainable by proper means by, other persons who can obtain economic value from its disclosure or use, and (ii) is the subject of efforts that are reasonable under the circumstances to maintain its secrecy.

 Hidden IP Issues in Healthcare Contracts